Understanding protein function with a multimodal retrieval-augmented foundation model: Experiments

 While zero-shot prediction is valuable, protein engineering often involves learning from limited experimental data.
 We evaluate PoET-2's utility in this supervised setting on ProteinGym's primary supervised DMS benchmark, which focuses on single-site substitutions across all 217 DMS assays.
 This benchmark assesses generalization ability across three cross-validation (CV) schemes, varying in difficulty based on the relationship between training and test set mutation locations.
 In the random fold, mutations are distributed randomly across five CV folds.
 In the modulo fold, protein positions are assigned to one of five CV folds using a modulo-based strategy i.e. every fifth position belongs to the same fold.
 In the contiguous fold, the protein sequence is divided into five contiguous, equal-length segments, each constituting a CV fold.

 We employ a Gaussian Process (GP) regression model to predict fitness.
 The GP uses a product kernel combining two Matérn 5/2 kernels: one operating on protein embeddings from PoET-2's MLM decoder, and the other on LLRs from the CLM decoder (as used in zero-shot prediction).
 This kernel was chosen for its relative simplicity and minimal hyperparameter tuning requirements, but it may not be optimal for all scenarios, such as predicting the effects of multi-mutation variants (Appendix \ref{appendix:supervised_gp_kernels}).
-Predictions are ensembled across GPs trained on features from different sequence-only prompts, as structure conditioning did not improve supervised results (\S\ref{structure_role}).
+Predictions are ensembled across GPs trained on features from different sequence-only prompts; structure was omitted from prompts because they did not improve supervised results (\S\ref{structure_role}).